INSR – Insurance Studies

 3 Credits Weekly (3-0-0)

 This course is an introduction to property insurance.
-Students examine the basic fire insurance policy and the evolution and broadening of it.
-Students are introduced to mortgage clauses, limitation clauses, including co-insurance, and statutory conditions relating to property insurance.
-Using basic form insurance policies, students examine how policy wordings are adapted and expanded to cover the various needs of the consumers of personal lines insurance policies.
-The examination introduces students to habitational policies such as Homeowners' forms, Tenants' forms, and others.
+Students examine the basic fire insurance policy and learn how it has evolved into the policies of today.
+They will examine the legislative framework that governs property insurance, learn about co-insurance, mortgage clauses, exclusions and statutory conditions as they relate to property insurance.
+Using basic form insurance policies, students examine how policy wordings are adapted and modified by endorsements to cover the various needs of the consumers of personal lines insurance policies.
+Students will learn how property insurance is applied in the work of brokers, agents, underwriters and claims adjusters.
+They will be introduced to a variety of habitational policies including Homeowners' forms, Tenants' forms, and other property coverages to insure high value and secondary homes.
 Students also evaluate the influence of legislation in the development of standardized property insurance wordings and practices.

 INSR 203